OliveTin/OliveTin-HomeAssistant/README.md

 The native HomeAssistant plugin for OliveTin.

 This repository is currently the in-development work on a HomeAssistant plugin, it is not yet functional.
-In the mean time, check out https://docs.olivetin.app/hass.html , for instructions on how to integrate simply using the REST plugin in Home Assistant.
+In the mean time, check out https://docs.olivetin.app/integrations/homeassistant-integration.html , for instructions on how to integrate simply using the REST plugin in Home Assistant.

+To learn more about OliveTin, check out the website at https://olivetin.app